cajanegra1/resume/README.md

 - GPA: 3.95.

-- Worked with Professors Li Liao and Cathy H. Wu on machine learning applications for proteomics.
+- Worked with Professors Li Liao and Cathy H. Wu on machine learning and applications in proteomics.
 In my dissertation I studied and designed statistical learning techniques (e.g. hidden Markov models, support vector machines, the Fisher score, feature selection, kernel canonical correlation analysis) for prediction of protein-protein interactions, their binding residues and the functional and binding sites in both protein-ligand and enzyme-substrate complexes.

 - Worked with Professor Blake C. Meyers developing database systems and web interfaces for storage, analysis and visualization of whole genome Small RNA and DNA methylation sequencing data from plant genomes (primarily legumes).